-The 29th amendment of Indian Constitution resulted in the expansion of the ninth schedule of the Indian Constitution.
+The 29th amendment of the Indian Constitution resulted in the expansion of the ninth schedule of the Indian Constitution.
 This comprised laws from Kerala that emphasized land reform.

 This article is about the Twenty-ninth Amendment of the Indian Constitution which will assist you in your UPSC examination.